BOJ's Kuroda says QQE has no pre-set deadline; to debate exit next year

 "What is important is for the BOJ to act ... and make the utmost efforts to achieve 2 percent inflation," he said.

-In deploying its stimulus programme last April, the BOJ pledged to double base money via aggressive asset purchases to hit its 2 percent inflation target in roughly two years.
+In deploying its stimulus program last April, the BOJ pledged to double base money via aggressive asset purchases to hit its 2 percent inflation target in roughly two years.

 The BOJ already buys most of the debt that the government issues and last month began paying banks for the privilege of lending them cash in a sign the central bank is reaching the limits of its power to reflate the economy.